Jump to Section

 - Difficulty getting along with others

 Insurance may be able to help cover the cost of testing and therapy.
-Find out if your insurance provider can help with the costs by filling in our confidential insurance verification form below.
+Find out if your insurance provider can help with the costs by calling your insurance company or by contacting us below.
+One of our care coordinators can help you navigate your insurance coverage and help you get the care you need.

 ADHD Testing & Evaluation Process in Memphis, TN